"The Abencerraje" and "Ozmín and Daraja"

 Faithfully translated into modern, accessible English, these finely wrought literary artifacts offer rich imaginings of life on the Christian-Muslim frontier.
 Contextualized with a detailed introduction, along with contemporary legal documents, polemics, and ballads, "The Abencerraje" and "Ozmín and Daraja" reveals early modern Spain's profound fascination with the Moorish culture that was officially denounced and persecuted.
 By recalling the intimate and sympathetic bonds that often connected Christians to the heritage of Al-Andalus, these tales of romance and companionship offer a nuanced view of relationships across a religious divide.

-Aaron J. Ilika is an independent scholar and translator based in Portland.
+Aaron J. Ilika is an independent scholar and translator based in Portland, Oregon.